flatbill/eleventy-netlify-boilerplate/pages/home.md

 I built an ugly site here.
 Maybe somebody 11ty-oriented could pretty it up.

 Also, this 11ty template is big on the blog thing.
-But I cant find docs on how to create blog info.
+But I cant find docs on how to create blog info. (create 'posts').
+It seems like you create more .md files in github, and re-publish.

+I mean, go to github, folder bla bla bla, create sixthPost.md file to do a new post?
+geez.

-Wordpress approach might be better, there are zillions of html-oriented starting points.
+Wordpress approach might be better, if ya wanna blog... there are zillions of starting points, that make prettier pages.
-But I don't know if you can host a wordpress site on netlify without jumping hoops.
+Maybe you can host a wordpress site on netlifysomehow?

-maybe a pure html css template could be a starting point instead of all this 11ty shit.
+maybe a pure html css template as starting point instead of all this 11ty shit?
 Or, just do Angular, and leave the alternatives to other thinkers.